kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 # Using suspend functions

-Retrofit recently added native support for coroutines, and we're going to use it.
+Retrofit provides native support for coroutines, and we're going to use it.
 Instead of returning `Call<List<Repo>>`, we now define our API call as a `suspend` function:

 ```kotlin